playframework/play-grpc/docs/src/main/paradox/play/serving-grpc.md

 ## Serving gRPC from Play

-To be able to serve gRPC from a Play Framework app you must enable [HTTP/2 Support](https://www.playframework.com/documentation/2.6.x/AkkaHttpServer#HTTP%2F2-support-%28experimental%29) with HTTPS and the ALPN agent.
-(This is still somewhat involved and we hope to simplify it).
+To be able to serve gRPC from a Play Framework app you must enable [HTTP/2 Support](https://www.playframework.com/documentation/2.7.x/AkkaHttpServer#HTTP%2F2-support-%28experimental%29) with HTTPS and the ALPN agent.
+This is still somewhat involved and we hope to simplify it.

 @@@ warning
-  To use gRPC in Play Framework you must enable [HTTP/2 Support](https://www.playframework.com/documentation/2.6.x/AkkaHttpServer#HTTP%2F2-support-%28experimental%29).
+  To use gRPC in Play Framework you must enable [HTTP/2 Support](https://www.playframework.com/documentation/2.7.x/AkkaHttpServer#HTTP%2F2-support-%28experimental%29).
 @@@

-Generating classes from the gRPC service definition is done buy adding the Akka gRPC plugin to your sbt build:
+Generating classes from the gRPC service definition is done buy adding the [Akka gRPC plugin to your sbt build](https://developer.lightbend.com/docs/akka-grpc/current/buildtools/sbt.html):

 sbt
 :   @@@vars